 - Classically cystic with solid mural nodule; nodule often abuts pial surface

-- May have enhancing dural tail of leptomeningeal attachment
+- Can have enhancing dural tail of leptomeningeal attachment

 - Often with infiltration of adjacent parenchyma beyond margin of visible tumor

-- Hypodense cystic component; iso- to hyperdense mural nodule or solid components
+- Hypodense cystic component; isodense to hyperdense mural nodule or solid components

 - Calcification and hemorrhage uncommon

-- T1WI: solid component iso- to hypointense to gray matter; cystic component isointense to CSF
+- T1WI: solid component isointense to hypointense to gray matter; cystic component isointense to cerebrospinal fluid (CSF)

-- T2WI: solid component iso- to hypointense to gray matter; cystic component isointense to CSF; minimal-to-moderate surrounding T2-hyperintense vasogenic edema
+- T2WI: solid component isointense to hypointense to gray matter; cystic component isointense to CSF; minimal-to-moderate surrounding T2-hyperintense vasogenic edema

 - FLAIR: heterogeneous signal intensity

-- DWI: solid components may show diffusion restriction
+- DWI: solid components can show diffusion restriction

 - T1WI+C: generally strong enhancement; sometimes enhancing dural tail/leptomeninges

-- MR with contrast including coronal images for temporal lobe evaluation
+- MRI with contrast, including coronal images for temporal lobe evaluation

 For more information, please see the corresponding chapter in Radiopaedia.

 Crespo-Rodríguez AM, Smirniotopoulos JG, Rushing EJ.
 MR and CT imaging of 24 pleomorphic xanthoastrocytomas (PXA) and a review of the literature.
 Neuroradiology 2007;49:307–315. doi.org/10.1007/s00234-006-0191-z.